-Annealing with metal involves reheating the metal to a temperature below its melting point and then allowing it to slowly cool.
+Annealing with metal involves reheating the metal to a temperature below its melting point and then allowing it to cool slowly.
 This reheating causes larger crystals to form, ‘growing’ from the original grains.

 This larger crystalline matrix makes the metal softer and increases ductility.
-The metal’s shape hasn’t been changed, but its characteristics have been changed.
+The metal’s shape hasn’t changed, but its characteristics have.